Disclaimer: I do not own HP or PJO.

 "…might still be here!
 Did you think of that?"
 Thalia was saying angrily.
 She wiped a tear and stormed off, just as the other boy and the satyr came up to him.

-I walked up to Jackson, handing the satyr a medical pack with a word.
+Zari walked up to Jackson, handing the satyr a medical pack with a word.

-Jackson spoke up for the first time.
+As if sensing her thoughts, Jackson spoke up for the first time.
 "Why do you all hate us?"

 "Many of us joined Lady Artemis as a result of cruelty from males.
 Broken hearts."